 Lists subscriptions with a UI filter:

-Uses the same endpoint with/without
+Uses the same endpoint with/without active_only=true.

 Routing / Proxy Configuration (Atlas Guard)